With Covid-19 restrictions easing, our library of online presentations keeps growing.

-We are adding new presentation videos monthly as NPSNM chapters continue meeting via computer while state restrictions on groups remain in place.
+With restrictions on gatherings in transition, we continue adding new presentation videos monthly as NPSNM chapters continue meeting via computer.
 Newest additions play from YouTube, so there is no need to know Zoom procedures or controls for you to enjoy them.

 Click any link you see in red from the list below.
 If you cannot hear the presentation, make sure your computer’s own volume control is turned up.

 The videos are most enjoyable when viewed in full-screen mode so that ads and other things disappear.
 Click on the little box symbol in the lower right of the YouTube playback window.